Document belonging to the Greek Mythology Link, a website created by Carlos Parada, author of Genealogical Guide to Greek Mythology

 Athena wounded by unknown Arcadian

-When the powerful Achaean fleet which sailed against Troy to demand the restoration of Helen and the property that Paris had stolen was still in Aulis (the harbour opposite the island of Euboea where the fleet gathered), Athena was involved in a dispute that injured her.
+When the powerful Achaean fleet which sailed against Troy to demand the restoration of Helen and the property that Paris had stolen was still in Aulis (the harbor opposite the island of Euboea where the fleet gathered), Athena was involved in a dispute that injured her.
 For Teuthis from Arcadia, who had joined the army, had a quarrel with Agamemnon at Aulis, and because of it he returned home.
-But before leaving, Athena tried to persuade him to go to war and then he wounded her in the thigh.
+But before leaving, Athena tried to persuade him to go to war, and then he wounded her in the thigh.

 Stays Achilles' anger

-When the dispute started between King Agamemnon and Achilles concerning the latter's sweetheart Briseis, whom the king threatened to take away from him, Achilles was very close to draw his sword and kill Agamemnon, but then Athena came down from heaven and, appearing to him alone and seizing him by his hair, prevented him from attacking the king.
+When the dispute started between King Agamemnon and Achilles concerning the latter's sweetheart Briseis, whom the king threatened to take away from him, Achilles was very close to draw his sword and kill Agamemnon, but then Athena came down from heaven, and appearing to him alone and seizing him by his hair, prevented him from attacking the king.
 And when he protested, she told him:

 "I have come from heaven to stay your anger ...
 Three times as many glorious gifts shall be yours on account of the king's arrogance.
 But refrain, and obey me."
 (Athena to Achilles.
 Homer, Iliad 1.208).